 The Faculty believes in the essential dignity and worth of every person, family, and community as a unique and dynamic system.
 Human systems have aspects that are physical, social, emotional, intellectual, and spiritual in nature, culminating in a greater whole.
 The Faculty views all human systems as evolving, on a purposeful journey through the wide dimensions of human experience.

 The Faculty believes that human systems are ultimately responsible for their own growth, values, and search for fulfillment, while recognizing that self-actualization takes place in relationship with other human systems and the broader ecosystem.
 To this extent human systems interact with society at large and become stewards of their environment.

 Health is a complex phenomenon characterized by dynamic interaction between the internal and external environments of every human system.
 Human systems experience health, illness, and death in unique and varying ways.
 The Faculty associates good health with the harmonious balance among all aspects of the human system throughout the continuum of life.
 Any human system functioning at a high level of health will also be maximizing that system's creative potential.
-Groups such as families, communities, and societies follow a similar pattern with the reflection of relationships, capacity for growth, respect for diversity, and balance needed for optimal health.
-The health of rural populations is of special interest to the students and Faculty of the DSON, whether caring for a rural client in an urban system or influencing the community or health care systems of rural areas.
+Groups such as families, communities, and societies follow a similar pattern of relationships, capacity for growth, respect for diversity, and balance needed for optimal health.
+The health of rural and other vulnerable populations is of special interest to the students and Faculty of the DSON, whether caring for a rural client in an urban system or influencing the community or health care systems of rural areas.